 Typically, they consist of vertical cliffs of limestone topped by scrubby vegetation on which it is impossible to land.
 Many have been undercut by the sea and as a result, have tables that hang above the surrounding sea.

 Hundred Islands is not a place to go if you are looking for nightlife.
 However, there are a few restaurants and bars in Lucap.
-The fresh seafood and the awesome views at Maxine by the Sea restaurant are recommended.
+The fresh seafood and the awesome views at the Maxine by the Sea restaurant are highly recommended.

 The best time to visit the park is December through to May.